npunati27/npunati27/README.md

 ### Hi I'm Nikhita!👋

-I'm an undergraduate student at the University of Illinois, Urbana-Champaign, and I'm studying computer science!
+I'm an undergraduate student at the University of Illinois, Urbana-Champaign, and I'm studying computer science.
+- I'm a SWE at Disruption Lab
+- I'm a member of Team Tech at SWE